 All of these factors led to the decision to go for a refined (slightly elevated) Paperback edition, rather than our usual three distinct Hardcover edition treatments, upon release...
 Which, in retrospect, wasn't the best of ideas.
 That much we will admit.

 Because The Hanged God ended up being one of our bestselling titles, this created a desire from our readers to eventually publish a Hardcover version.

 However, circling back to this project took a few years.
-In the meantime, Volume 2 of the trilogy, Wolfs-Head, was published (which did initially get the Hardcover treatment).
+In the meantime, Volume 2 of the trilogy, Wolfs-Head, was published (which did get the Hardcover treatment in 2020).

 In 2020, with the interest generated by The Hanged God (and Shani's having properly established that this would indeed be a whole trilogy), the second Volume for the trilogy, Wolfs-Head: Óðinn, the Ecstatic God of Tethers & Skin-Turning, was published in 2020, in three Hardcover editions format (Standard, Collector's, and Artisanal).
 These sold out quickly, before we had the chance to circle back to the first Volume in the trilogy.

 Things tend to move quite slowly in the publishing business, and we always have to make the hard choice of either focusing on new book projects or revisiting past titles for potential reissues.

 Usually, our modus operandi dictates that we do not republish our titles in the Hardcover format once the initial print run is sold-out, but since The Hanged God had technically never been published in hardcover (and many readers wanted to secure each Volume in the series in Hardcover), we felt obligated to finally publish a Hardcover edition.
 This version is currently available for purchase in the Hardcover and Paperback format in our webstore.

 Also, Volume 2: Wolfs-Head (now Sold-Out in the Hardcover format) has now been reissued as a Paperback and is available for purchase in our webstore.